gadam/fintech_assessment_01/README.md

 ## Overview and Origin

 Cloudvirga was founded in 2015 by Bill Dallas and Kyle Kamrooz and are based in Irvine California.
 The company operates mainly in the US market within the e-mortgage space by providing a point of sale platform to lenders and orginators that significantly reduces the time taken by the loan origination process (Schulzke, 2016).
+CloudVirga measures its success mainly in the value of loans processed for its customers, the time saved in the origination process and the "reduced touch time between loan office and consumer" (CloudVirga, n.d.)

 Kyle came up with the idea for the company after experiencing first-hand the hurdles associated with the homelending process.
 The process, despite the technologies available at the time, remained mainly manual and costly.
 So Kyle and his cofounder created a mortgage platform that:
 >"leverages data and an intelligent workflow to drastically cut the time and costs associated with closing a loan.
 The proven system, which has already processed more than $3 billion in loans, is successfully transforming home lending by digitizing, automating and simplifying the process for consumers, lenders, and realtors."
 (Schulzke, 2016)